-• When a pawn reaches the last rank and that player had previously lost a horse, boat, or elephant then it must promote to one of those previously captured pieces.6 If that player had not previously lost a horse, boat, or elephant then the pawns stays in that cell (unable to move)-however once that player's horse, boat, or elephant is captured the pawn immediately promotes to that piece.7
+- The pawn's non-capturing move is to move forward orthogonally one cell. - The pawn's capturing move is to move forward diagonally one cell. - When a pawn reaches the last rank and that player had previously lost a horse, boat, or elephant then it must promote to one of those previously captured pieces.
+If that player had not previously lost a horse, boat, or elephant then the pawns stays in that cell (unable to move)-however once that player's horse, boat, or elephant is captured the pawn immediately promotes to that piece.

-Horse The horse moves diagonally one cell ("jumping" over any piece on this cell) and then orthogonally one cell (further away from its original position).8
+Horse The horse moves diagonally one cell ("jumping" over any piece on this cell) and then orthogonally one cell (further away from its original position).

-Boat (i) The boat moves diagonally two cells (jumping over any piece).
+Boat The boat moves diagonally two cells (jumping over any piece).